zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/logging-metadata.md

 ```

-If you call it from without you can attach the metadata to a specific step run
+If you call it from outside you can attach the metadata to a specific step run
 from any pipeline and step.
 This is useful if you want to attach the metadata
 after you've run the step.